funkfinger/wigg.in-gatsby/src/posts/2010/03/12/Haml-and-Google-SMTP-for-email/index.md

   - template
 ---

 I first thought that I would have to use ERB to render non-HTML-like templates.
 Not true.
-Haml let you do a <code>:plain</code> filter which is pretty much the same as using ERB templates.
+Haml let you do a `:plain` filter which is pretty much the same as using ERB templates.

 Here's a simple example haml template for email: